 No. 4 Baylor tops No. 23 Arizona State 65-59 on the Rez

-Baylor (3-0) got the Showdown at the Rez off to an ugly start, repeatedly turning the ball over while falling into an 11-point first-half hole.
+Baylor (3-0) got the Showdown on the Rez off to an ugly start, repeatedly turning the ball over while Kalani Brown spent most of the half on bench in foul trouble.

 The Bears fought their way back from an 11-point halftime deficit in the third quarter and used a 12-0 run to build a 55-47 lead midway through the fourth.

 Arizona State (1-1) slowed Baylor’s post players through most of the half, but had a hard time containing them in the second.
-Lauren Cox had 14 points and nine rebounds for Baylor, which had a 46-8 advantage in the paint and 21 more rebounds.
+Baylor had a 46-8 advantage in the paint and 21 more rebounds.

 Despite Baylor’s dominance inside, Arizona State still went into the fourth quarter with the lead.
-The Sun Devils went cold from the floor in the fourth quarter as well in front of a rowdy, mostly pro-Sun Devils crowd.
-Kianna Ibis and Courtney Ekmark had 13 points each for Arizona State, which shot 30 percent from the floor.
+The Sun Devils then went cold from the floor in the fourth quarter as well, going 4 for 19 in front of a rowdy, mostly pro-Sun Devils crowd.
+Ibis and Courtney Ekmark had 13 points each for Arizona State, which shot 30 percent from the floor.